openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Partly
-    todo: Adapt recent spec changes in "Function or Method Selection" section to the es2panda implementation
+    todo: Adapt recent spec changes in "Overload Resolution" section to the es2panda implementation

-A *function call expression* is used to call a function (see :ref:`Function Types`) or a lambda expression (see :ref:`Lambda Expressions`):
+A *function call expression* is used to call a function (see :ref:`Function Declarations`), a variable of a function type (:ref:`Function Types`) or a lambda expression (see :ref:`Lambda Expressions`):

 .. code-block:: abnf